mo-rsa24/super-diff-disease/How To Use Git.md

 * Automate reproducibility via `config.yaml` and logging outputs
 * Use consistent Git hygiene to avoid large file bloat and merge chaos

----

-Would you like a starter shell script to scaffold `runs/`, auto-tag branches, or template PR titles?